Claude Makélélé: International career

 Makélélé was first capped for France in a match against Norway in July 1995, and went on to represent his country at the 1996 Summer Olympics.

 Makélélé was not selected for France's 1998 World Cup and Euro 2000 successes, making his tournament debut at the 2002 World Cup, where he started the team's final Group A match against Denmark.
-At Euro 2004, Makélélé was a first-choice player in midfield, starting in three of France's four matches.
+Under Jacques Santini, Makélélé was a first-choice player in midfield at Euro 2004, starting in three of France's four matches.

-Makélélé decided to retire from international football in September 2004 in order to focus on club football with Chelsea, but 11 months later, in August 2005, he and compatriots Zinedine Zidane and Lilian Thuram were persuaded out of retirement to help France qualify for the 2006 World Cup in Germany.
+Makélélé decided to retire from international football in September 2004 in order to focus on club football with Chelsea, but 11 months later, in August 2005, he and compatriots Zinedine Zidane and Lilian Thuram were persuaded out of retirement by national team manager Raymond Domenech, who coached Makélélé in the France U21 team over a decade prior, to help France qualify for the 2006 World Cup in Germany.

 As a member of the France squad competing at the 2006 World Cup, Makélélé's performances as a tireless midfield spoiler were invaluable to France's progress to the final as they defeated Spain, the defending champions Brazil and Euro 2004 finalists Portugal in the knock-out rounds.
 His partnership with Patrick Vieira in the defensive midfield proved effective as the team conceded only three goals in seven games and took four clean-sheets, a tally only bested by world champions Italy.

 After a defeat to Italy on penalties in the World Cup Final, Makélélé initially commented that he was again going to retire from international football.
-However, he was called up to the squad by France national team manager Raymond Domenech for qualification matches for Euro 2008 against Georgia and Italy.
-On being asked about Makélélé being called up to his national squad despite being retired during an interview on Sky Sports, Chelsea manager José Mourinho accused France national coach Domenech of treating Makélélé like a slave and refusing to honour his retirement.
+However, he was called up to the squad by Domenech for qualification matches for Euro 2008 against Georgia and Italy.
+On being asked about Makélélé being called up to his national squad despite being retired during an interview on Sky Sports, Chelsea manager José Mourinho accused the French manager of treating Makélélé like a slave and refusing to honour his retirement.
 Mourinho said Domenech "has been very objective – very objective – and said you have to play Georgia and you have to play Italy.
 Makélélé wants to retire but the national coach won't allow him to retire."
 FIFA confirmed that any club that refuses to release a player for national team duty is barred from using the player for two matches, a rule which is intended to discourage clubs from pretending that the player is injured.
 On the same evening as the Mourinho interview, Makélélé told French TV station TPS Star, "Even if my club doesn't agree, I will humbly honor the call."

 Makélélé went on to continue playing with the France national team through the qualifications and then the finals for the Euro 2008 tournament, where France exited in the group stage after finishing bottom of their group.
 He and Thuram announced their retirement from international football on 17 June 2008, after France's 2–0 defeat to Italy.